mathematicalthinking/encompass/UPGRADE_NOTES.md

 - current_user -- this is now a service.
 However, several classic components still use the mixin.
 - error_handling -- this is both a service and a component superclass.
 It should really be only a service.
 Several classic components still use the mixin.
 - vmt-host -- still be used as a mixin on the main branch.

+## Upgrade of Helpers

+With the upgrade to Ember 4.5 (11/14/2024), all helpers have been simplified to regular functions.